Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Introduction

-The coin flipping protocols from \cite{RZ01leader, feige99lightestbin} that can handle a linear sized coalition of bad players take $\log^*\ell + O(1)$ rounds, and in round $i$, only require that all players send $O(\log^{(i)}\ell)$ many bits.
+The coin flipping protocols from \cite{RZ01leader, feige99lightestbin} that can handle a linear sized coalition of bad players and take $\log^*(\ell) + O(1)$ rounds have the following property that in round $i$, they only require that all players send $O(\log^{(i)}(\ell))$ many bits.
 Hence, \Cref{thm: intro protocol lb longer messages} shows that the protocols from \cite{RZ01leader, feige99lightestbin} are essentially optimal, in the sense that if the number of rounds and the number of bits each player can send in round $i$ are even slightly lowered, then no protocol can handle a linear sized coalition of bad players.

-This result also directly improves on a bound in this setting obtained by \cite{RSZ02leader}; their result showed that if each player can send at most $(\log^{(2i-1)}\ell)^{0.99}$ bits in round $i$, then any such protocol cannot handle a linear sized coalition of bad players. \cref{thm: intro protocol lb longer messages} in fact resolves an open problem raised in \cite{RSZ02leader}, where they exactly asked for the result that we obtain.
+A weaker result of this flavor was obtained by \cite{RSZ02leader}; their result showed that if each player can send at most $(\log^{(2i-1)}(\ell))^{0.99}$ bits in round $i$, then any such protocol cannot handle a linear sized coalition of bad players. \cref{thm: intro protocol lb longer messages} in fact resolves an open problem raised in \cite{RSZ02leader} where they had exactly asked for the result that we obtain.

 We remark that a key ingredient towards proving \cref{thm: intro protocol lb} is a new lemma regarding biasing most functions from a family of functions using a common set of bad players and a small specialized set of bad players specific to each function being biased.
 For a formal statement, refer to \cref{lem: most functions from family can be corrupted with random and heavy set}.

-We also complement the lower bound result described above, by constructing improved constant-round protocols in which each player can send one bit per round.
-Our goal is to maximize the number of bad players the protocol can tolerate while still ensuring that the output coin flip remains nearly balanced.
-We provide constructions of such protocols. \begin{globtheorem}[Informal version of \cref{thm: construct protocol}] For any $k\ge 2$, there exists an explicit $k$-round coin flipping protocol over $\ell$ players where each player sends $1$ bit per round such that when the number of bad players is at most $O\left(\frac{\ell}{(\log \ell)(\log^{(k)} \ell)^2}\right)$, the output bit is $0.01$-close to uniform. \end{globtheorem} When $k = 2$, this protocol can handle any $O\left(\frac{\ell}{\log (\ell)\cdot(\log(\log(\ell)))^2}\right)$-sized coalition of bad players, which is better than the best one-round protocol by \cite{AL93resilient} in this setting that is resilient to only an $O(\ell / (\log (\ell))^2)$-sized coalition of bad players.
+We complement the lower bound result described above by constructing improved constant-round protocols in which each player can send one bit per round.
+We obtain: \begin{globtheorem}[Informal version of \cref{thm: construct protocol}] For any $k\ge 2$, there exists an explicit $k$-round coin flipping protocol over $\ell$ players where each player sends $1$ bit per round such that when the number of bad players is at most $O\left(\frac{\ell}{\log (\ell)\cdot(\log^{(k)} (\ell))^2}\right)$, the output bit is $0.01$-close to the uniform distribution. \end{globtheorem} When $k = 2$, this protocol can handle any $O\left(\frac{\ell}{\log (\ell)\cdot(\log(\log(\ell)))^2}\right)$-sized coalition of bad players, which is better than the best one-round protocol by \cite{AL93resilient} in this setting that is resilient to only an $O(\ell / (\log (\ell))^2)$-sized coalition of bad players.